-If you need to rescue a missing Raid Set, please contact your vendor for support or assistance.
+If you need to rescue a missing Raid Set, please contact our support engineer for assistance.

 3.7 Volume Set Function

 A Volume Set is seen by the host system as a single logical device.
 It is organized in a RAID level with one or more physical disks.
 RAID level refers to the level of data performance and protection of a Volume Set.
 A Volume Set capacity can consume all or a portion of the raw capacity available in a Raid Set.